edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/custom-build.md

       <div class='admonition warning'>
          <p class='admonition-title'>Warning</p>
-         <p>Be careful when storing any potentially important information, including the ip address of your ONVIF camera.</p>
+         <p>Be careful when storing any potentially important information in cleartext on files in your computer.
+Potentially sensitive information in this case could include the IP address of your ONVIF camera or any custom metadata you configure.</p>
       </div>